russdill/vmeiosis/README.md

 EEPROM values, and the second to program the actual user program. should just include the EEPROM values, and the second the actual user program.

+The `--raw` option can be used to program an image for use without vmeiosis.
+This instructs the `vmedude.py` tool to only modify the reset vector and not the USB interrupt vector.

 # User Program Build